-Schools may opt for an alternate event in lieu of conferences, with approval of the Chief Academic Officer.
+Schools may opt for an alternate event in lieu of conferences, with approval of the Chief Academic Officer Academic Services division.

 An evening of regularly scheduled parent-teacher conferences or an alternate event in lieu of conferences shall be considered the same as Friday afternoon for the purpose of the definition of workday.